niuers/python/concurrency.md

   * The asyncio.Future.result method does not support timeout, and the preferred way to get the result of futures in that library is to use yield from—which doesn’t work with concurrency.futures.Future instances.

 ## Blocking I/O and the GIL
-* The concurrent.futures examples are limited by the GIL.
+* The `concurrent.futures` examples are limited by the GIL.
 * The GIL is nearly harmless with I/O-bound processing.
   * The CPython interpreter is not thread-safe internally, so it has a Global Interpreter Lock (GIL), which allows only one thread at a time to execute Python bytecodes.
 That’s why a single Python process usually cannot use multiple CPU cores at the same time.
   * This is a limitation of the CPython interpreter, not of the Python language itself.
 Jython and IronPython are not limited in this way; but Pypy, the fastest Python interpreter available, also has a GIL.
   * When we write Python code, we have no control over the GIL, but a built-in function or an extension written in C can release the GIL while running time-consuming tasks.
 In fact, a Python library coded in C can manage the GIL, launch its own OS threads, and take advantage of all available CPU cores.
 This complicates the code of the library considerably, and **most library authors don’t do it**.
-  * `sleep` always releases the GIL.
   * However, all standard library functions that perform blocking I/O release the GIL when waiting for a result from the OS.
-This means Python programs that are I/O bound can benefit from using threads at the Python level: while one Python thread is waiting for a response from the network, the blocked I/O function releases the GIL so another thread can run.
-The time.sleep() function also releases the GIL.
+    * This means Python programs that are I/O bound can benefit from using threads at the Python level: while one Python thread is waiting (blocked) for a response from the network, the blocked I/O function releases the GIL so another thread can run.
+    * The `time.sleep()` function always releases the GIL.
   * That’s why David Beazley says: “Python threads are great at doing nothing.”
   * Therefore, Python threads are perfectly usable in I/O-bound applications, despite the GIL.
   * Python threads are well suited for I/O-intensive applications, and the concurrent.futures package makes them trivially simple to use for certain use cases.

 ## concurrent.futures
 * The main features of the `concurrent.futures` package are the `ThreadPoolExecutor` and `ProcessPoolExecutor` classes, which implement an interface that allows you to submit callables for execution in different threads or processes, respectively.
 The classes manage an internal pool of worker threads or processes, and a queue of tasks to be executed.